 lacks 3-D effects, embedded logos and other marketing-oriented niceties

 Script language is non-standard and inelegant

-C code written mostly in 1990s, some rickety; not much new development currently
+C code mostly written 10 yrs ago or more, not much ongoing new development

 Ploticus data display utility © 1999-2013 Steve Grubb